Clymene (mother of Phaethon): Family

-Clymene is one of the three hundred Oceanid daughters of Oceanus and Tethys.
-Although she shares name and parentage with Clymene, the wife of Iapetus, who is also a daughter of Oceanus and Tethys (and thus one of her sisters), she is distinguished from her.
+Clymene is one of the three hundred Oceanid nymph daughters of the Titans Oceanus and Tethys.
+Although she shares name and parentage with Clymene, the wife of Iapetus, who is also a daughter of Oceanus and Tethys (and thus one of her sisters), she is nevertheless distinguished from her.

 In another version, attributed to the pseudo-Hesiodic work Catalogue of Women, Clymene is the mortal daughter of Minyas, who married Helios and had Phaethon by him.
 Alternatively, she married Phylacus, the son of Deion, and bore him Iphiclus, a very swift son.

 Byzantine writer John Tzetzes recorded an alternative genealogy where Clymene is the mother of a boy named Phaethon by Helios, but not the Phaethon who drove his father's chariot (who is instead the son of a woman named Prote).

 Mythology

 Euripides' account

 Euripides wrote a version of Phaethon's story that does not survive in full.
-In Euripides' version of the tale, Clymene was given as wife to Merops, the king of Aethiopia, as a bride; her son Phaethon however is the product of her illicit liaison with Helios, although she claimed that it was her lawful husband who fathered him and all her children.
+In Euripides' version of the tale, Clymene was given as wife to Merops, the king of Aethiopia, as a bride.
+Although everyone assumes that Merops is the father of her son Phaethon, his father is really Helios.